 Cases RR1 through RR4 show two successive ACT commands.
 In case RR1, there is no restriction since the ACT commands are to different devices.
-In case RR2, the transferred applies to the same device with non-adjacent banks.
+In case RR2, the transfer restriction applies to the same device with non-adjacent banks.
 Cases RR3 and RR4 are illegal (as shown) since bank Ba needs to be precharged.
-If a PRER to Ba, Ba+1, or Ba-1 is inserted, tradeclay is trace (tradeclay is trace).
+If a PRER to Ba, Ba+1, or Ba-1 is inserted, tradeclay is troughter than the precharged of the precharged of the precharged.